{{ summary.heading }}

 Solar azimuth

-The sun's compass direction measured clockwise from north.
+The sun's compass bearing measured clockwise from north.

 Solar noon

-The time when the sun reaches its highest altitude for that date and longitude.
+The time when the sun reaches its highest altitude for the selected date and longitude.

 Equation of time